Harry Traver: Notable roller coasters

 All three shared the same twisted layout and utilized trains based on a Prior and Church design: The Great Coasters International Millennium Flyers are patterned after this rolling stock.
 After leaving the station, the trains would turn 180 degrees and ascended the lift hill.
 Coming off the lift, the trains dived down to the right, climbing to a sharp jog to the left.
 A drop and hill followed, and then a severely pitched double helix.
 Coming out of the helix, the train entered a figure-eight banked at 89 degrees.
 After the figure-eight, a spiral hill led under the lift, where a jarring series of bunny-hops were placed, After those, the train turned 180 degrees into the "Jazz track", which consisted of the track pitching one way then the other fast and repeatedly.
 The "Jazz track" was an element of all Traver coasters.
 (Wood coaster company Custom Coasters International would later make a similar element to "Jazz track" called the "trick track", which would be featured on Shivering Timbers at Michigan's Adventure and the now-defunct Villain at Geauga Lake.)
 After the "Jazz track", a final spiral drop led to the brake-run.

 The Cyclone at Crystal Beach survived the longest of the three, lasting until 1949.
 On May 30, 1938, Amos Wiedrich was riding the Crystal Beach Cyclone, when he either jumped or otherwise fell from the lift hill and was hit moments later by the coaster's train.

-One of his coasters was known as the Jazz Railway.
-The Jazz Railway was the forerunner of the modern Wild Mouse coasters that are built to this day.
+One of Travers' coasters, the Jazz Railway, was the forerunner of the modern Wild Mouse coasters that are built to this day.
 One such coaster existed from 1925-1927 at Rocky Glen Park in Moosic, Pennsylvania.

 In 2001, Disney California Adventure opened, featuring Golden Zephyr, a modern-day replica of the Traver Circle-Swing.